leandrazan/findpoolreg/README.md

 Now we are ready to the function `bootstrap_scalegev_subsets`, which is the one that performs the max-stable-process-based bootstrap procedure.
+The bootstrap procedure based on bivariate extreme value distributions is implemented in the funciton `bootstrap_pairs_biv`.
+One main difference is that the max-stable process based bootstrap can test the hypothesis on subsets that contain more than 2 regions, while the bivariate method is restricted to testing pairs.

 ``` r
 set.seed(1)